-Yesterday I decided to take the plunge and upgrade my laptop to Microsoft Windows 10.
-I only started using Microsoft Windows 8.1 in June of this year and was thankful to be able to customise the system enough to suit my needs.
+In October 2015, I decided to take the plunge and upgrade my laptop to Microsoft Windows 10.
+I only started using Microsoft Windows 8.1 in June 2015 and was thankful to be able to customise the system enough to suit my needs.
 In actual fact I was quite happy using Windows 8.1 and decided to hold off on upgrading to Windows 10.

-Windows 10 was released on 29th July and I was seeing mixed reviews online about the process and also about its functionality.
+Windows 10 was released on 29th July 2015 and I was seeing mixed reviews online about the process and also about its functionality.
 A few weeks ago I decided to upgrade my husband’s laptop (my old laptop with Windows 7) to Windows 10 as a test run and see what is was like.
 I must say I was pleasantly surprised.
 The upgrade was a relatively quick process and there were no issues during upgrade.
 Once I had completed the upgrade process, I decided I wanted to do a full clean installation; meaning I wanted to wipe the hard drive and reinstall Windows 10 as a fresh installation with no data.
-Unfortunately due to the way that Microsoft have rolled out the free upgrade process, you MUST first upgrade your computer and then you can go through steps to do a fresh clean installation.
-I will cover this process at a later date.
+Unfortunately, due to the way that Microsoft has rolled out the free upgrade process, you MUST first upgrade your computer and then you can go through steps to do a fresh clean installation.

 Now back to my laptop; I had been seeing the little notification to upgrade for quite some time and decided I was just going to do it.
 I’ll now show you through the process so that you can see what you may be in for when you decide to upgrade your computer.
 I have tried to include as many screen shots of the various screens as possible but obviously limited when the computer is in an installation process.